KristinHenry/DataVizOverview/README.md

 Simple charts are usually best, for readability.

 ### Line chart
-Great for seeing trends, or change over time.
+Great for seeing trends, like change over time or volume over temperature.

 ### Bar chart
 Great for seeing how groups compare with each other